jmcavanagh/double_mol_view/README.md

-# Double Molecule Viewer with RMSD
+# Easy Double Molecule Viewer

+## Vibecoded with Claude 4.5 Sonnet!
+Hi user,
+Claude wrote me this pretty helpful app for viewing molecules and comparing their RMSD's.
+Z-matrix support is provided by the converter class from [this zmatrix library](https://github.com/jevandezande/zmatrix/tree/master).

 A Streamlit web application for visualizing two molecules together and calculating their RMSD (Root Mean Square Deviation) alignment.
 Perfect for comparing molecular structures in computational chemistry!